-The Trail is shared by walkers, cyclists, and horse riders, please take note (especially for cyclists, who may be travelling faster) don’t come up quietly on a horse from behind.
+As the Trail is shared by walkers, cyclists, and horse riders, please take note (especially for cyclists, who may be travelling faster) don’t come up quietly on a horse from behind.
 Give a friendly shout so the horse and rider know you’re coming, it’s also less shocking for the animal than simply ringing any bell etc. It’s also best for any runners/joggers to ensure horse-riders are aware if you are due to pass them.

 For comprehensive information on the South Downs Way please visit